AnerghaKM/AnerghaKM/README.md

--🌱 A Data Professional ,holding bachelor's degree in Computer Science and Engineering
+-🌱 A Data Professional ,holding bachelor's degree in Computer Science and Engineering and master's degree in Data science

 -👩💻 I'm so fond of human computer interface and my primary focus is to constantly experiment with cutting-edge technologies

 -🔭 My area of interest is in Big Data & AI

--🏢 I’m currently working at IBM
+-🏢 and what more..

--📜 Certified Data Scientist from IBM
+-📜 Certified Data Scientist from IBM and Microsoft

 -📜 Microsoft Certified Power BI Data Analyst